winnipegfir/CZWG-core/README.md

 # Winnipeg FIR Core
-### The (new) website for VATSIM's Winnipeg FIR
+### The website for the Virtual Winnipeg FIR on VATSIM - https://winnipegfir.ca

-### Thank you to CZQO for developing the inital core! https://github.com/gander-oceanic-fir-vatsim/czqo-core/
+### Thank you to the team at the [Gander Oceanic OCA](https://github.com/gander-oceanic-fir-vatsim) for developing the inital core!
+[Click here to visit their repository.](https://github.com/gander-oceanic-fir-vatsim/czqo-core)
 ---
 ### Contributing

-We would love you to help out with the website!
-If you find something and fix it, or notice something, or even have a feature request, feel free to make a pull request or an issue.
+We would love to have your ideas put into the website.
+Anything can be put into either a pull request or an issue for our review!

 #### Submitting an Issue or Pull Request
 Guidelines for submitting an **issue**: